yu2/100-days-of-code/r1-log.md

 ### R1D37 (10/7)
 Finally got overlaying boxes to work by using absolute positioning correctly.
 Also added channel art.
 Next will make design tweaks and learn about making the page mobile-friendly.

+### R1D38 (10/9)
+Streamlined JS code by setting some parts in HTML, added links and got them to work correctly, changed layout of logos and other components to be more responsive.